-So, in 1968 a group called the National Lawyers Guild, which is still around and is a good group of radical lefty lawyers, were making themselves available at the time to provide advice to people who wanted to try to avoid the draft.
+So, in 1968 a group called the National Lawyers Guild, which is still around and is a good group of radical left lawyers, made themselves available to provide advice to people who wanted to try to avoid the draft.

 Stroup had started smoking marijuana while a freshman at Georgetown law school.
-He often used accessories similar to what you would find on sites like https://www.kings-pipe.com/.
-So by the time the commission was over 1970, he had been smoking for about five years.
-At that point, he was too old to be drafted and so for the first time Keith Stroup describes having a choice to do sort of what HE wanted and decided he wanted to do public interest law, but the issue he wanted to work on was legalizing marijuana.
+By the time the commission was over in 1970, he had been smoking for about five years.
+At that point, he was too old to be drafted, and so for the first time, Keith Stroup had a choice to do what he wanted and decided he wanted to do public interest law.
+But the issue he wanted to work on was legalizing marijuana.

-“NORML would go to events and we’d have a booth or an exhibit or whatever.
-And mainly again, we didn’t have a lot of key achievements that we could point to because we had just started our work.”
+“NORML would go to events, and we’d have a booth or an exhibit or whatever.
+And mainly, again, we didn’t have a lot of key achievements that we could point to because we had just started our work,” Stroup said.

-“In fact, when I look back now, after all these years, the first year where we finally reached 50 percent support of the public, I think was 2011.
-And today we’re up at 66 percent support.
-We have, I think five and the different national surveys, including Gallup that show between 63 and 66 percent support now.
+“In fact, when I look back now, after all these years, the first year where we finally reached 50 percent support of the public, I think, was 2011.
+And today, we’re up at 66 percent support.
+We have, I think, five and different national surveys, including Gallup, that show between 63 and 66 percent support now.
 That’s incredible – That two out of three Americans now support legalizing marijuana when only 14 percent of the public are current smokers,” said Keith Stroup.